alanjeanpierre/IEEE-slackbot/README.md

 Check the [blog post](https://www.opsdash.com/blog/slack-bot-in-golang.html) for a description of mybot internals.

-This particular implementation logs all messages in channels the bot is a part of.
+This particular implementation logs all messages in channels the bot is a part of to an sqlite3 database as well as external files (until deprecation later).
-It tries to find the name of the channel and will name the log file after the channel, but if it can't find it (as in the case of DMs or private channels) it will prefix the log file name with `Private -` and the channel ID.
+It tries to find the name of the channel and will name the log file and SQL column after the channel, but if it can't find it (as in the case of DMs or private groups) it will prefix the log file name with `Private -` and the channel ID.
 It also gets stock, random wikipedia pages for games, and maintains a file that users can add links or whatever they want to.

 ## Usage
 Compile mybot.go and slack.go and run with: